informalsystems/quint/examples/cosmos-bank/cosmos-bank.md

 an executable specification.
 We are using the [bank module][] of Cosmos SDK as an example.
 In the following, all of the quoted text belongs to the original description on the [bank module][] page, unless specified otherwise.
 To obtain a Quint module, run [lmt][] against this document.
+Check the executable specification in [bank.qnt](./bank.qnt).
 We follow the same order of exposition, as in the original document.

 Importantly, this description is tuned towards ease of exposition, not for implementation or verification.
 Remember that we do not want to make protocols